-The power of the pivot
+The power of the pivot in the face of a global pandemic

 If there is one thing the COVID-19 crisis has taught us it’s that remaining agile as a business is critical.
 Every day we hear about more and more businesses joining the fight – whether it be Brewdog using its distillery to produce hand sanitiser or GKN Aerospace which is now helping to provide vital ventilators for patients around the country.